nhs-england-tools/repository-template/.github/pull_request_template.md

 Recommended structure:
   - "Prerequisites:" — any setup or install commands (for example: make config).
   - One numbered test per behaviour ("Test 1: ...", "Test 2: ..."), each with:
-      * the exact command(s) to run, inside a fenced bash code block;
+      * "Commands:" — the exact command(s) to run, inside a fenced bash code block;
-      * an "Expected:" line describing the correct result;
+      * "Expected:" — line describing the correct result;
-      * a "Clean up:" step when the test changes the working tree (for example: git checkout -- <file>).
+      * "Clean up:" — step when the test changes the working tree (for example: git checkout -- <file>).
 -->